nooranalytics/nooranalytics/README.md

 ------------
 #### Let's Collaborate!

 While primarily dedicated to my passion projects at present, I remain receptive to engaging in new roles that align with my skills and interests.
-I am always enthusiastic about exploring unique initiatives and collaborations in the data analysis domain
+I am always enthusiastic about exploring unique initiatives and collaborations in the data analysis domain.

 Reach out to me here on through my email or LinkedIn.